Flextime

 A flextime agreement is structured around three parameters:

-3. Hour counter: individual monitoring to ensure compliance with legal or contractual working hours (generally via an HR tool).
+3. Hour counter: individual tracking that ensures compliance with the legal or conventional working hours (generally via an HR tool).

-The manager 's responsibility then consists in setting clear objectives, checking the distribution of the workload and ensuring the coordination of collective moments (meetings, decision-making).
+The manager's responsibility then consists of setting clear objectives, verifying the distribution of the workload, and ensuring the coordination of collective moments (meetings, decision-making).

-Major benefits of flextime for companies and employees
+Major advantages of flextime for companies and employees

-For employees, flextime offers better management of personal obligations (transport, childcare, training), reduces the stress associated with commuting at peak times and enables work to be carried out at times when concentration is at its best.
-For theorganization, it means greater commitment, lower absenteeism and a wider recruitment pool, particularly for profiles that are geographically remote or subject to specific time constraints.
+For employees, flextime offers better management of personal obligations (transport, childcare, training), reduces stress related to peak-hour commutes, and allows them to work during hours when concentration is optimal.
+For the organisation, it results in stronger engagement, a decrease in absenteeism, and an expansion of the recruitment pool, especially for geographically remote profiles or those subject to specific time constraints.

-However, the success of a flextime program depends on a number of factors.
-Insufficient monitoring can lead to overloaded working hours or to teams getting out of sync.
-Fixed time slots that are too long negate the benefits of the program, while those that are too short complicate real-time cooperation.
-Finally, the "face-to-face" culture needs to evolve: evaluation should be based on results, rather than simply on visibility in the office or online.
+The success of a flextime programme depends on several factors.
+Insufficient monitoring can lead to excessive working hours or desynchronisation of teams.
+Fixed slots that are too long negate the benefit of the system; too short, they complicate real-time cooperation.
+Finally, the culture of « presenteeism » must evolve: evaluation is based on results rather than simple visibility in the office or online.

 Flextime and technologies

-A shared scheduling tool - a collaborative calendar, a time clock application or a module integrated into the office suite - simplifies the tracking of mobile slots.
-Visibility into everyone's availability reduces the need for multiple exchanges to schedule a meeting.
-Automated timekeeping ensures legal compliance, while dashboards help management analyze the impact on productivity and team satisfaction.
+A shared planning tool — collaborative calendar, time-tracking application, or module integrated into the office suite — simplifies the tracking of flexible slots.
+Visibility on everyone's availability reduces the need for multiple exchanges to schedule a meeting.
+Automation of the hour counter secures legal compliance, while dashboards help management analyse the impact on productivity and team satisfaction.

-Flextime is an advanced form of flexible working: it gives employees control over their working hours, while preserving the needs of the collective.
-Properly managed, it is a lever forwork-life balance, motivation and performance.
-Its implementation requires a precise definition of time slots, reliable monitoring tools and management based on trust and objectives.
-By reconciling autonomy and framework, flextime transforms working time into an agile resource, adapted to the contemporary realities of companies and individuals.
+Flextime is an advanced form of flexible working hours: it gives employees control over their schedules while preserving the needs of the collective.
+When well-managed, it is a lever for work-life balance, motivation and performance.
+Its implementation requires a precise definition of time slots, reliable tracking tools, and management based on trust and objectives.
+By reconciling autonomy and structure, flextime transforms working time into an agile resource, adapted to the contemporary realities of companies and individuals.

 Discover the solution live!